 In addition, the Division’s faculty members are active participants in various regional, national, and international research groups, and in this capacity they participate in both basic/translational and clinical research initiatives.
 This collaborative work is demonstrated in their many publications.

 Our faculty's publications demonstrate their high level of accomplishment as physician-scientists committed to advancing scientific knowledge to improve patient care.
-They also demonstrate our contribution to the best ideas in medicine that define Stony Brook University Medical Center.
+They also demonstrate our contribution to the best ideas in medicine that define Stony Brook Medicine.

 For information about our current clinical trials, please click here.
 To speak with our research coordinator Leah Smith-McAllister, please call at 631-444-7230.